joelouthan/theologic.us/content/posts/prayers/2020-06-29-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 45:14
+The LORD, the Only Savior
+Thus says the LORD:
+“The wealth of Egypt and the merchandise of Cush, and the Sabeans, men of stature, shall come over to you and be yours;
+they shall follow you;
+they shall come over in chains and bow down to you.
+They will plead with you, saying:
+‘Surely God is in you, and there is no other, no god besides him.’”
 </pre>

+We live in such times that people are going after their own gods and they will not repent.

+It matters not.
+What only matters is that I am faithful to what you have called me to.
+Because you are my God and I am yours.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen